mb2o/docs/start/modules.md

 	'modules' => array('admin')

-Now browse to this URL in your web browser.
+Now, browse to this URL in your web browser.
 See "Hello Admins!"?
 Wonderful.
 You're learning fast.

 > **Note:** Module route filters work just like application route filters.
 Just create a **filters.php** file within your module directory.

 <a name="views"></a>
 ### Module Views

-To create a view that will be used by your module, simple create a **views** directory within your module directory.
-Once you have created a view, you can create it like this:
+To create a view that will be used by your module, simply create a **views** directory within your module directory.
+Once you have created a view, you can get an instance of it like this:

 	$view = View::make('module::view.name');